Pensions in Germany Explained:

 Our Private Pension Plan

-Fundamentally a representative mix of stocks will grow in line with the economy over the long haul.
+Fundamentally, a representative mix of stocks will grow in line with the economy over the long haul.
 That means the return is on the order of 6-7 % (nominal GDP growth plus dividend yield or buybacks).
 You can outperform in a sustained way if the economy or business you focus on is more innovative.
-Our ETF mix historically beats the MSCI World benchmark by about 2 % as it focuses on small (and more innovative) companies and on the more innovative economies in the world with a stable investment environment.
+Our ETF mix historically beats the MSCI World benchmark by about 2 % as it focuses on small (and more innovative) companies and the more innovative economies in the world with a stable investment environment.

 In addition, there is always a certain volatility risk when investing in equities.
 However, over an investment period of about 10–15 years, well-selected stock indices have historically always delivered gains, making them a safer investment than annuities with guarantees, which unfortunately often only guarantee high costs and minimal returns.
 In periods without a world war, you can expect a superior index to avoid losses for any 10-year period.